-Keys to the Game: Seattle vs. Arizona — Seahawks trying for a 10th win and the 5th seed in the playoffs
+Keys to the Game: What the Seahawks have to do against the Cardinals to earn their 10th win

 The Seahawks have a playoff bid sewn up.
 But there is still plenty to play for Sunday against the Arizona Cardinals — getting to 10 wins for the sixth time in the last seven years, beating Arizona at home for the first time since 2014 and most importantly, assuring the fifth seed in the NFC playoffs and a game at Dallas in the Wild Card round.

 Should Seattle lose, then the Seahawks could fall to the sixth spot if the Vikings beat the Bears, meaning Seattle would play at Chicago in the Wild Card round.
-The difference in playing Dallas or Chicago may be datable.
+The difference in playing Dallas or Chicago may be negligible.

 But Seattle prefers the fifth seed for the chance (remote, but still) to host the NFC title game if somehow the fifth and sixth seeds made it that far, and also to potentially avoid going to New Orleans for the divisional round and likely instead playing the Rams — a team the Seahawks almost beat twice in the regular season (or maybe Chicago, depending on how things turn out).